Rajssss/shakti-soc/README.rst

 5. Click "I Agree" to all three statements if you agree :-).
 Click "Next".
 6. Select "Vivado HL WebPACK" and click "Next".
 7. Under "Design Tools", make sure that "Vivado Design Suite" and "Software Developer Kit (SDK)" are selected.
-8. In the "Devices" menu, de-select all parts except "SoCs" -> "Zynq-7000".
+8. In the "Devices" menu, de-select all parts except "7 Series" -> "Artix-7".
 Click "Next".
 9. For the installation directory, create a directory called "/tools/Xilinx" select it.
 Then de-select "Create program group entries" and "Create desktop shortcuts".
 Click "Next".
 10. Click "Install" and wait for the installer to finish.
 It will take about an hour.
 11. Install the Xilinx cable drivers: